Vishwateja1785/Spotify-Recommendation/README.md

-# Spotify Songs & Artists Analysis, Prediction, and Recommender System
+# Spotify Songs Recommender System

 This project analyzes Spotify song features and develops a recommendation system based on song characteristics.